jelurida-dev/app-ledger-ardor-main/README.md

 ### Building using the Ledger Application Builder docker image

-The `ledger-app-builder` docker image is not currently published so you will need to [fetch and build it manually](https://github.com/LedgerHQ/ledger-app-builder#standard-build).
-You only need to do this once and the image will be cached on your system.

-Then you can switch to this repository and launch the `ledger-app-builder` docker image to build the Ardor app.
-Just follow the [standard instructions](https://github.com/LedgerHQ/ledger-app-builder#compile-your-app-in-the-container).
-In a nutshell:
+The official docker images are published on ghcr.io ([LedgerHQ/ledger-app-builder](https://github.com/LedgerHQ/ledger-app-builder)).
+The `ledger-app-dev-tools` variant also bundles the Speculos emulator and the Ragger test framework, so it covers building, testing and loading:

-    $ docker run --rm -ti -v "$(realpath .):/app" ledger-app-builder:latest root@656be163fe84:/app# make
+    $ docker run --rm -ti --user "$(id -u):$(id -g)" -v "$(pwd -P):/app" ghcr.io/ledgerhq/ledger-app-builder/ledger-app-dev-tools:latest
+    bash-5.1$ make

+Alternatively, the "Ledger Dev Tools" VS Code extension (`LedgerHQ.ledger-dev-tools`) wraps the same container and provides per-device build/test/load from its sidebar.

 ### Functional tests